LinneaToth/LinneaToth/README.md

 # 👋  Welcome!

-I’m Linnéa, a second semester Frontend React Dev student!
+I’m Linnéa, an architect turning developer.

 ## 💻 So far, I have been focusing on:
+- Payload CMS
+- Next.js
 - React
 - TypeScript
 - Tailwind